WSU-kduncan/ceg3120-cicd-haunspaw/README-CD.md

 on:
   push:
     tags:
+      - "latest"
+      - "[0-9]+"
-      - '*'
+      - "[0-9]+.[0-9]+"
 ```

 - This block contains the name of the work flow aswell as what actions trigger the workflow.
-The work flow triggers when a tag is pushed
+The work flow triggers when a semver tag is pushed any other tag will not trigger the workflow